 Our partners at Portland’5, Oregon Metro’s Performing Arts Center, who manage the Arlene Schnitzer Concert Hall, announced that the Hall is Global Biorisk Advisory Council (GBAC) Certified.
 This means that the facility has established and maintained a cleaning, disinfection, and infectious diseases prevention program to minimize risks associated with infectious agents like COVID-19.
 This prevention program template has become the GBAC- recommendation for performing arts centers across the U.S. In addition, Portland’5 has installed MERV 13 air filters in all air handlers.
 As a result, outdoor fresh air flow can be maximized as much as possible in accordance with CDC and OSHA guidelines while keeping the Arlene Schnitzer Concert Hall at healthy and comfortable temperatures.

-Willamette University has updated the air filters in Smith Auditorium to MERV 13.
+Willamette University has announced that the filters in Smith Auditorium will be updated to MERV 13.
 The Auditorium is capable of 100% outside air (economization) that travels through the filter banks.

 Updated Security Policy: Patron safety is our top priority at the Portland’5 theatres.
 Please note that weapons are not allowed in the venue.
 On upcoming visits to the Portland’5 theatres, which includes the Arlene Schnitzer Concert Hall, you’ll see next generation security technology – Evolv – at venue doors.
 Evolv can differentiate between commonly carried devices, like phones, and concealed weapons, without requiring guests to empty their pockets or bags.
 We ask that you arrive early to allow for extra time to enter the theatre and note that patrons who bring weapons will not be allowed entry and no refunds will be given.
 Guests with medical devices will have the option of an alternative screening process.
 For more information on the Evolv system, please go to portland5.com/visitor-info/safety.